xiaoxianyu-office/mm/Items/Enchantments.md

 -   Used on armor.
 -   ```Level X 15%``` chance of inflicting attacker for 1 to 4 damage.
 -   Does not stack on multiple pieces.
+-   Vanilla Max: 3

 **WATER\_WORKER**

 -   "Aqua Affinity"
 -   Used on helmets.
--   Allows player to break bricks underwater at regular speed.
+-   Allows player to break blocks underwater at regular speed.
+-   Vanilla Max: 1

 **DEPTH\_STRIDER**

 -   "Depth Strider"
 -   Used on boots.
 -   Allows player to move faster in water.
+-   Vanilla Max: 3

 **FROST\_WALKER**